djsalvat/bash-course/regex_awk_sed/RegexAwkSed.md

 Column 1 is referenced by $1, column 2 by $2, and so on.
 An example will clarify.

-Let's take the inverse of the problem we encountered in the "advanced_tricks" folder.
+Let's take the inverse of the problem we encountered in the [[AdvancedTricks]] lesson.
 Let's say we want to _separate_ two columns of data (time, voltage) into two files.

 ```bash